tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/DeployTools/overview.md

 #### Version 8

 This version adds proxy compatibility, and includes a fix for a build issue related to a missing log4j library.

 #### Version 7

-This version includes a fix for APAR PI35342 compatibility defect with IBM Urbancode Deploy version 6.1.0.4 and later.
+This version includes a fix for APAR PI35342compatibility defect with IBM Urbancode Deploy version 6.1.0.4 and later.

 #### Version 6

 This version includes a Character Encoding property for the Verify Deployment Step.
 This property specifies the character encoding to use when reading the response body from a website.